shawnbot/tagalong/README.md

   * If `directives.stringify` is a Function, the value is interpolated as: `directive.stringify.call(node, data)`.
   * The `data` or interpolated value is set as `node.textContent`.
   * No, you can't set a node's `innerHTML` directly, because that's dangerous.

+For convenience, you can also specify `node` as a CSS selector, in which case the node will be looked up with `document.querySelector()`.
+The `tagalong()` function returns the element node either way.